U-PROX CLC G80

 - Outputs: Relay – 3 seconds, OUT (alarm) – 10 seconds

-- Warranty storage period – 6 months from the date of manufacture
+- Storage warranty period — 6 months from the date of manufacture

-- Warranty operation period – 12 months (or 18 months, depending on the edition) from the moment of commissioning
+- Operational warranty period — 24 months from the date of commissioning

-- Warranty repair will not be performed in cases of:
+- Warranty service is not provided in cases of:

 Meet the new product that is already available for order - the U-PROX PIR Cam wireless motion detector.